- amandamcgerald

 I like to use hydro rush intense moisture leave-in conditioner by amika: not just as a healthy leave in treatment, but for detangling even the curliest of hair.

 There are several different types of hair brushes available, each designed for specific purposes and hair types.
-Here are some common types of hair brushes:
+Here are some common types of hair brushes and how to use them:

 Paddle Brush: Paddle brushes have a wide, flat base and are great for detangling and smoothing long hair.
 They are often used for everyday brushing and are suitable for various hair types.